Simple-Press/simple-press/readme.txt

 * Fix
 	* G00121: Fix an issue with deleting subsites rendering all user posts go guests in any other site that has the forum in use.
 	* G00116: When sorting the user list under FORUM->USERS->MEMBER INFORMATION, the list would be unstyled.
+	* G00117: Custom Icons not rendering in drop-down properly.

 = 6.6.6 =
 * Fix